Pet Sounds: Side one

 Jardine proposed adapting the traditional Caribbean folk song "Sloop John B", which he knew from the Kingston Trio.
-Wilson's arrangement blended rock with marching band instrumentation, incorporating flutes, glockenspiel, bass saxophone, bass, guitar, and drums.
-Jardine likened the result to John Philip Sousa's marches.
-Wilson modified the original lyric from "this is the worst trip since I've been born" to "I've ever been on", a revision possibly alluding to psychedelic experiences.
+Wilson's arrangement blended rock with marching band instrumentation, and he modified the original lyric from "this is the worst trip since I've been born" to "I've ever been on", possibly alluding to psychedelic experiences.
+He included "Sloop John B" at Capitol's insistence, anticipating commercial success from a single release.

-Wilson included "Sloop John B" at Capitol's insistence, anticipating its commercial success following its single release.
-Commentators often refer to the track as diverging thematically from the album's introspective love songs and personal reflections, being the only composition not written by Wilson.
-Fusilli contends that its textural elements—including "chiming" guitars, doubled basses, and staccato rhythms—align with the album's sonic palette.
-Perone and music historian Jim DeRogatis highlight its thematic consistency with the album's exploration of emotional displacement, particularly through lyrics expressing a longing to escape difficult circumstances.
-The refrain "I want to go home" echoes motifs present in the title of "Let's Go Away for Awhile" and lyrics of the later track "Caroline, No".

 Side two

 "God Only Knows" depicts a narrator contemplating the end of a romantic relationship, asserting that life without their partner could only be fathomed by God.
-It challenged pop music conventions of the mid-1960s by explicitly referencing "God" in its title and lyrics—an action then considered taboo, with at least one recent prior instance of a radio ban due to a song containing words such as "hell" and "damn".
-Wilson and Asher debated the risks of limited airplay, as well as the deceptive opening line, "I may not always love you".
-Wilson credited Asher with ultimately broadening his songwriting approach, inspiring the song through discussions of standards like "Stella by Starlight".
-Its harmonic structure features an ambiguous tonal center, an element cited by musicologist Stephen Downes as contributing to its innovation within pop music and the Baroque style it emulates.
+It challenged pop music conventions of the mid-1960s by explicitly referencing "God" in its title and lyrics, then considered taboo—at least one prior radio ban targeted a song containing words such as "hell" and "damn".